dstufft/personal-peps/pip-bundling.rst

 Python Virtual Environments
 ===========================

-Since Python 3.3 there has been a standard library approach to virtual environments for Python inside of the ``venv`` module.
-However experience has shown that very few users have begun to use this feature due to the lack of an installer present inside of the virtual environment by default.
-Instead users have continued to use the existing ``virtualenv`` package to create virtual environments which *do* include pip pre-installed inside of them.
+Python 3.3 included a standard library approach to virtual Python environments through the ``venv`` module.
+Since it's release it has become clear that very few users have been willing to use this feature in part due to the lack of an installer present by default inside of the virtual environment.
+They have instead opted to continue using the ``virtualenv`` package which *does* include pip installed by default.

-In order to make the ``venv`` module supremely more useful this PEP also proposes that the creation of a virtual environment using the ``venv`` module will cause the bootstrap script to be run as part of the creation process.
-This will allow people the same convenience inside of a virtual environment as outside of it and make the ``venv`` module a much better replacement for ``virtualenv``.
+To make the ``venv`` more useful to users it will be modified to issue the pip bootstrap by default inside of the new environment while creating it.
+This will allow people the same convenience inside of the virtual environment as this PEP provides outside of it as well as bringing the ``venv`` module closer to feature parity with the external ``virtualenv`` package making it a more suitable replacement.

 Reasons for a Private Bundled pip